-Exercise 19: Tree Based Conservation Analysis
+Exercise 20: Tree Based Conservation Analysis

-- 19.a.
+- 20.a.
 Load the PF03460 PFAM seed alignment using the sequence fetcher.
-Colour it with the Taylor colourscheme, and apply Conservation shading. - 19.b.
-Build a Neighbourjoining tree using BLOSUM62 and use the Sort Alignment By Tree option in the tree viewer submenu to order alignment using the calculated tree. - 19.c.
-Select a point on the tree to partition the alignment, and examine the variation in colouring between different groups. - You may find it easier to browse the alignment if you first uncheck the $View \Rightarrow Show$ Annotations option, and open the Overview Window to aid navigation. - 19.d.
-Try changing the colourscheme to BLOSUM62 (whilst ensuring that Apply Colour to All Groups is selected)
+Select Colour \Rightarrow Taylor \Rightarrow By Conservation, set Conservation shading threshold at around 20. - 20.b.
+Build a Neighbour joining tree using Select Calculate \Rightarrow Calculate Tree \Rightarrow Neighbour Joining Using BLOSUM62. - 20.c.
+Use the mouse cursor to select a point on the tree to partition the alignment into several sections. - 20.d.
+Select View ⇒ Sort Alignment By Tree option in the tree window to re-order the sequences in the alignment using the calculated tree.
+Examine the variation in colouring between different groups of sequences in the alignment window. - 20.e.
+You may find it easier to browse the alignment if you first uncheck the Annotations ⇒ Show Annotations option.
+Open the Overview Window within the View menu to aid navigation. - 20.f.
+Try changing the colourscheme of the residues in the alignment to BLOSUM62 (whilst ensuring that Apply Colour to All Groups is selected).

-Note: You may want to save the alignment and tree as a project file, since it is used in the next few exercises.
+Note: You may want to save the alignment and tree as a project file, since it is used in the next set of exercises.

-2.2.4 Redundancy Removal
+6.2.2 Redundancy Removal

 The redundancy removal dialog box is opened using the $Edit \Rightarrow Remove\ Redundancy...$ option in the alignment menu.
 As its menu option placement suggests, this is actually an alignment editing function, but it is convenient to describe it here.
 The redundancy removal dialog box presents a percentage identity slider which sets the redundancy threshold.
 Aligned sequences which exhibit a percentage identity greater than the current threshold are highlighted in black.
-The [Remove] button can then be used to delete these sequences from the alignment as an edit operation 12 .
+The [Remove] button can then be used to delete these sequences from the alignment as an edit operation3.

-$^{^{12}}$ Which can usually be undone.
+3Which can usually be undone.
 A future version of Jalview may allow redundant sequences to be hidden, or represented by a chosen sequence, rather than deleted.